NYC to impose vaccine mandate on private sector employers

 Associated Press

-NEW YORK (AP) — All private employers in New York City will have to require their workers to get vaccinated against COVID-19, the mayor announced Monday, imposing one of the most aggressive vaccine rules in the nation.
+NEW YORK (AP) — From big Wall Street banks to corner grocery stores, all private employers in New York City will have to require their workers to get vaccinated against COVID-19, the mayor announced Monday in the most sweeping vaccine mandate of any state or big city in the U.S.

-The move by Mayor Bill de Blasio comes as cases are climbing again in the U.S. and the worrisome but little-understood omicron variant is gaining a toehold in New York and elsewhere around the country.
+The move by Mayor Bill de Blasio comes as cases are climbing again in the U.S. and the worrisome but little-understood omicron variant is gaining a toehold in the nation’s largest city and elsewhere around the country.

 “We in New York City have decided to use a preemptive strike to really do something bold to stop the further growth of COVID and the dangers it’s causing to all of us,” he said.

-De Blasio, a Democrat with just weeks left in office as leader of the nation’s largest city, said the mandate will take effect Dec.
-27, with workers needing to provide proof of having received at least one dose of the vaccine.
+De Blasio, a Democrat with just weeks left in office, said the mandate will take effect Dec.
+27, with in-person workers needing to provide proof they have received at least one dose of the vaccine.
+And they will not be allowed to get out of the requirement by agreeing to regular COVID-19 testing instead.

-It will apply to roughly 184,000 businesses in the city of 8.8 million people, according to a spokesperson for the mayor.
+The measure will apply to roughly 184,000 businesses not covered by previous vaccine mandates, ranging from multinational corporations to mom-and-pop businesses in the city of 8.8 million people, according to a spokesperson for the mayor.
+The city’s private-sector workforce is 3.7 million.

+Also, anyone 12 or older who wants to dine indoors at a restaurant, go to a gym or see a show will have to produce proof of having received two shots of the vaccine, up from the current requirement of one dose, the mayor said.
+And children 5 to 11 will have to show proof of at least one shot.

-De Blasio said the measure is aimed at staving off a spike of infections amid holiday gatherings and as cold weather drives more people indoors, where the virus is more likely to spread.
+De Blasio said the moves are aimed at staving off a spike of infections amid holiday gatherings and the cold weather, which drives more people indoors, where the virus can spread more easily.

+Phil Penta, who runs a specialty grocery store called Three Guys from Brooklyn, said the impending mandate could put him in a bind by forcing him to fire valued employees who are holding out against the vaccine.

+“Everybody wants to do the right thing, but the right thing is different for everybody,” said Penta, who said the vast majority of his roughly three dozen employees have been vaccinated.
+He added: “I respect the right to say they don’t want to take it.”

 Vaccine rules across states and cities vary widely, with some states resisting any mandates and others requiring the shots for government employees or certain sectors that run a particularly high risk, such as health care workers.

-But no state has announced a broad private-sector mandate as New York City has, according to the nonpartisan National Academy for State Health Policy.
+But no state has announced a broad private-sector mandate like New York City’s, according to data compiled by the nonpartisan National Academy for State Health Policy.

-President Joe Biden sought to impose a similar mandate nationally, one that would apply to businesses with 100 or more workers, but federal courts have put that on hold ahead of the Jan.
+President Joe Biden sought to impose a less far-reaching mandate nationally, requiring employees of businesses with 100 or more workers to either get vaccinated or undergo regular testing.
+But federal courts have blocked that plan for now ahead of the Jan.
 4 deadline.
-And the Biden plan would allow workers to opt out of the shots by getting tested regularly for COVID-19.

-De Blasio said he expects his new mandate to survive any legal challenges.
-And while workers will be able to ask for religious or medical exemptions, they will not be allowed to choose regular testing instead.
-The mandate will apply only to in-person employees, he said.
+De Blasio said he expects his mandate to survive any legal challenges.
+Employees will be able to ask for religious or medical exemptions.

-Also, the mayor announced that anyone 12 or older who wants to dine indoors at a restaurant, go to a gym or see a show will have to produce proof of having received two shots of the vaccine, up from the current requirement of one dose.
-In addition, children ages 5 to 11 will have to show proof of at least one shot, de Blasio said.

-Health experts have strongly urged people to get their shots and a booster, saying they believe the vaccine will still offer protection against the new form of the virus.
+U.S. health experts have strongly urged people to get their shots and a booster, saying they believe the vaccine will still offer protection against the new variant.

+The delta variant still accounts for practically all infections in the U.S., and a rise in cases in recent weeks has swamped hospitals, especially in the Midwest and New England.

+New York City is averaging just under 2,000 new cases of COVID-19 per day, up from about 820 a day at the start of November.

 “Vaccination is the central weapon in this war against COVID.
 It’s the one thing that has worked every single time across the board,” de Blasio said at a virtual news conference.